Stampede Drilling (CVE:SDI) Trading Down 23.5% – Here’s Why

-Stampede Drilling Inc. (CVE:SDI – Get Free Report) shares fell 23.5% during mid-day trading on Thursday .
+Stampede Drilling Inc. (CVE:SDI – Get Free Report) dropped 23.5% during mid-day trading on Thursday .
 The stock traded as low as C$0.13 and last traded at C$0.13.
-213,625 shares were traded during trading, an increase of 161% from the average session volume of 81,833 shares.
+Approximately 213,625 shares were traded during mid-day trading, an increase of 161% from the average daily volume of 81,833 shares.
 The stock had previously closed at C$0.17.

 Stampede Drilling Stock Performance